erauner12/synology-csi-talos/README.md

 - To build the CSI driver, execute `make`.
 - To build the *synocli* dev tool, execute `make synocli`.
 The output binary will be at `bin/synocli`.
 - To run unit tests, execute `make test`.
-- To build a docker image, run `./scripts/deploy.sh build`.
+- To build a multi-arch docker image (amd64 and arm64), run `./scripts/deploy.sh build`.
+This command uses Docker Buildx under the hood.
   Afterwards, run `docker images` to check the newly created image.

 ### Installation